Devin Brugman Rocks Cleavage-Baring Black Leather Corset Top And Shorts In Latest Instagram Photo Series

 “That outfit looks so unique!” they wrote.
 “I can’t tell if it’s all together or the bottom actually comes off or not?”

 In the caption, Devin revealed that her outfit was from trendy fashion brand LPA.
-While she didn’t share any additional details about the items she sported, a glance at their website shows that she sported their “Bianca” top which retails for $228.
+While she didn’t share any additional details about the items she sported, a glance at their website shows that she modeled their “Bianca” top which retails for $228.
 The leather shorts are called “Lorenzo” and sell for $328.

-The cow print purse is from Fraser Sterling Jewelry and sells for $99.
+The cow print purse is from Frasier Sterling Jewelry and sells for $99.
 According to the bag’s product description, it’s made from vegan leather.

 This isn’t the first time that Devin has worn items from LPA in one of her Instagram posts.
 In a previous photo, she sported what appeared to be the same black corset top with a wrap skirt that featured a frilly detail at the side.
-She paired the look with an oversized jacket, a pair of strappy black heels and a matching miniature purse.
+She paired the look with an oversized jacket, strappy black heels and a matching miniature purse.